DataDog/dd-trace-rb/docs/GettingStarted.md

 * `rack-mini-profiler`: [Net::HTTP stack level too deep errors](https://github.com/MiniProfiler/rack-mini-profiler#nethttp-stack-level-too-deep-errors).

-For libraries without a known workaround, consider removing the library using `alias` or `Module#alias_method`, separating libraries into different environments for testing, or creating a github issue with the affected libraries.
+For libraries without a known workaround, consider removing the library using `alias` or `Module#alias_method` or separating libraries into different environments for testing.

-For any further questions on these issues, please [reach out to Datadog support](https://docs.datadoghq.com/help)
+For any further questions on these issues or to report a noisy neighbor issue so we can investigate if Datadog is able to mitigate the issue, please [reach out to Datadog support](https://docs.datadoghq.com/help)